 Holy Trinity Anglican Church has been a prominent part of the Kew Community since 1863.

-Substantial work is now required on the tower, in general weatherproofing and repointing of the stone work.
+Substantial work is now required on the tower, in general weatherproofing and repointing of all the stone work around the building.

 Under the auspices of the National Trust of Australia (Vic), Holy Trinity is seeking to raise over $1,100,000 to fund this program.